MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsTeamsTranslationRule.md

 Get-CsTeamsTranslationRule -Identity AddPlus1
 ```

-This command will show Identity, Name, Description, Pattern and Translation parameters for "AddPlus1" rule
+This command will show Identity, Name, Description, Pattern, and Translation parameters for the "AddPlus1" rule.

 ### Example 3
 ```powershell